Funding Opportunities

 Grants are awarded via competitive application processes.

-An initiative of the Centre of Research Excellence in Pulmonary Fibrosis (CRE-PF), supported by Lung Foundation Australia’s Hope Research Fund, the CREATE Hope Fellowships in Pulmonary Fibrosis support research into pulmonary fibrosis in Australia.
+An initiative of the Centre of Research Excellence in Pulmonary Fibrosis (CRE-PF), supported by Lung Foundation Australia’s Hope Research Fund, CREATE Hope Fellowships in Pulmonary Fibrosis support research into pulmonary fibrosis in Australia.

-PACT Grant-in-Aid
+PACT Grant-in-Aid 2025

 Dr Sionne Lucas from the University of Tasmania was the 2024 PACT Grant-in-Aid winner for Establishing the Pulmonary Fibrosis Variation Curation Database.
 Read more about Sionne’s work here.